 - Allergens: Exposure to allergens including certain artificial dyes and chemicals may cause an outbreak.

-- Medications: Certain medications containing arsenic, bismuth, gold or quinidine, including antibiotics, diuretics, flu vaccines, medications for diabetes, malaria, high blood pressure and heart disease.
+- Medications: Certain medications containing arsenic, bismuth, gold or quinidine, including antibiotics, diuretics, medications for diabetes, malaria, high blood pressure and heart disease.
 (11, 12) A drug that causes a lichen planus eruption is known as a lichenoid drug.

 - Bone marrow transplant recipient (13)